Parker (Stark novels character)

 Parker is a fictional character created by American novelist Donald E. Westlake.
-A professional robber specializing in large-scale, high-profit crimes, Parker is the main protagonist of 24 of the 28 novels Westlake wrote under the pseudonym Richard Stark.
+Parker is the main protagonist of 24 of the 28 novels Westlake wrote under the pseudonym Richard Stark.
+A professional robber, he specializes in large-scale, high-profit crimes.

 Writing style

 Westlake wrote under many pseudonyms as well as his own name, but the Richard Stark pseudonym was notable both for the sheer amount of writing credited to it (far more than any other except Westlake's real name itself), as well as for Stark's particular style of writing, which was colder, darker, less sentimental, and less overtly humorous than Westlake's usual prose.
 For a period in the late 1960s, the Stark name was more well-known and more lucrative for Westlake than his real name.
 According to Westlake, he chose the name "Richard Stark" for actor Richard Widmark, whose performance in the film Kiss of Death impressed Westlake: "part of the character's fascination and danger is his unpredictability.
 He's fast and mean, and that's what I wanted the writing to be: crisp and lean, no fat, trimmed down ... stark."
-Westlake described the difference between Stark's style and his usual style in a 2001 article for the New York Times Book Review: "Stark and Westlake use language very differently.
+Westlake described the difference between Stark's style and his usual style in a 2001 article for The New York Times Book Review: "Stark and Westlake use language very differently.
 To some extent they're mirror images.
 Westlake is allusive, indirect, referential, a bit rococo.
 Stark strips his sentences down to the necessary information."